 Check out this informative review!!

-- Low audio complaints for users on Windows 8, 8.1, and 10.
-The issue may be with a specific port on your PC.
+Low audio complaints about users on Windows 8, 8.1, and 10.
+The issue maybe with a specific port on your PC.
 Try using different ports first to remedy the problem.

 Who this mic benefits?